benmosher/chai-webdriver/README.md

 ### Everything returns a promise

-All of these assertions return a `Q` promise, so you can just return the promise if you're using mocha.
+All of these assertions return a WebDriver promise.

 ## Setup